prisma/prisma/docs/prisma2-cli.md

 ### The `postinstall` hook

 When installing the Prisma Framework CLI, a [`postinstall`](https://github.com/prisma/prisma2/blob/master/cli/sdk/package.json#L13) hook is being executed.
 It downloads the Prisma Framework's query and migration [engine binaries](https://github.com/prisma/prisma-engine).
 The query engine contains the [Prisma schema](./prisma-schema-file.md) parser which is used by the `prisma2 init` and the `prism2 generate` commands.
-The migration engine is used by all `prisma2 lift` commands.
+The migration engine is used by all `prisma2 migrate` commands.

 ## Using a HTTP proxy for the CLI